You Name It, This Guy Made It Sing

 A sampling of the author's gems

-Scroll to view 11 three-clip categories below, or, to isolate a particular category, click one of the following:
+Scroll to view 12 clip categories below or click one of the following:

 Profiles & Features

 The definitive look at the blueblood human dynamo behind the "Mob Mayor" of Las Vegas.

 Legal gunslinger Ed Langer was at the top of Milwaukee's IRS pyramid – until he saw something that he just couldn't let go.

 As Door County and the Wisconsin Legislature have both learned since 1985, here's a state-park friends group that MEANS it when they talk about “keeping it real.”

 B2B & Business